Last Updated on: 22nd October 2023, 12:38 pm

-Tomatoes aren’t citrus fruit, but they have a low pH which means they’re highly acidic.
+Tomatoes aren’t citrus fruits but have a low pH, meaning they’re highly acidic.

 This will potentially deter hermit crabs from eating tomatoes due to their taste.
 As per Animal Behavior, low pH levels can leave hermit crabs confused and disoriented.

 This acid is balanced by sugar, which makes tomatoes more palatable.

 Tomatoes contain no calcium and little protein.
 This means that, unlike other sources of beta-carotene like carrots, they don’t offer essential nutrition to hermit crabs.

 Tomatoes don’t last long in the heat and humidity of a hermit crab tank.
 If the fruit isn’t eaten, which is always likely, it won’t take long to rot and spoil.

 Any attempt to feed tomatoes to hermit crabs should follow the same safety protocols associated with fruits and vegetables.
 Shop organic where possible, and wash the tomato thoroughly in unchlorinated water before offering it to them.

 As discussed, the leaves should also be removed from a tomato before attempting to feed hermit crabs, lest the scent deters them from investigating the food.

 Never leave a whole tomato in the center of a cage and wait for your hermit crabs to eat it.
 The lack of scent offered by tomato means it’ll likely be ignored and rapidly start to wither.